 If you’re new to mezcal, I highly recommend trying El Silencio, as it’s not too smoky or funky, as some mezcals can be.
 It’s very versatile and great in Margaritas like this one.

-You might also like the mezcal cocktail Naked & Famous.
+You might also like these mezcal cocktails:

 My first version of this recipe included the berries in the hot honey syrup, but now I prefer to muddle the fruit directly into each drink for a fresh berry flavor (rather than a cooked, jammy flavor).
 Check out the video below to see that cocktail.